About the Proprietors

 - The Definition of the Council of Chalcedonian

-- The Baptist Confession of Faith of 1689 (full subscription)
+- The Baptist Confession of Faith of 1689 (we fully subscribe)

 AMAZON